ajinfajrian/ajin.fajrian/content/about.md

 author: Fajrian
 ---

-What I’ve read, what I’ve learned.
+This is the platform where I learn how to write in english and what I’ve learned about technology.